phosxd/PowerKey/README.md

 **Milestone:** 1.5.0

 Currently, in "Link" & "Assign" PKExpressions you can only acess properties from objects of type `Dictionary`, `Object` & `Vector2`.
 I want to add the ability to access values from `Array`, `Rect2`, `Rect2i`, `Plane`, `Quaternion`, `AABB`, `Transform2D`, `Basis`, `Vector2i`, `Vector3`, `Vector3i`, `Vector4`, `Vector4i`, `StringName`, & `Color` types as well.
+## "Frequency" parameter for "Link" PKExpressions:
+**Milestone:** 1.5.0

+A new parameter in Link expressions that allow you to define how frequently the value updates.
+By default the frequency is 0 (every frame), this parameter option will let users set the frequency to whatever they want, to better suite their need.
+However, because no expression type expects multiple parameters, I will need to implement code to allow defining multiple parameters.
+Here is how this new frequency parameter would be used: `L:<property_name>,<frequency> <content>`.
+The frequency parameter will be optional.